 Serving locally sourced, organic ingredients whenever and at all possible.

 Inside the Old Wheeler Hotel, The Roost is a cafe that provides fresh coffee and espresso drinks.
 They also boast a breakfast menu that fulfills that morning hunger.

 Enjoy the view of the bay and river below.

 If you’re looking for a spot to satiate your inner sportsman, then consider the public access boat launch and parking are right in the middle of town.

-The public boat launch is small, but its size is made up for in convenience.
-You can ramp your boat down to the brackish waters of the Nehalem river estuary, drop some crab pots, or cast a few lines in to go after that famous salmon everyone talks about.
+The public boat launch is small, but its size is made up for convenience.
+You can ramp your boat down to the brackish waters of the Nehalem River estuary, drop some crab pots, or cast a few lines in to go after that famous salmon everyone talks about.

 While you’re at it, pull up to the dock and have lunch at the Salmonberry Saloon and once you’re done make sure and take a few minutes to explore downtown Wheeler as it’s literally right in front of you.
 There is a small restroom facility and the nearby Wheeler Waterfront Park offers great daily outdoor picnic options.
 To find the boat launch, head west from the center of town on Rector Street, directly in front is the boat launch.

 Whether you’re renting, taking part in a guided tour, or bringing your own: kayaking is central to outdoor activities available in Wheeler.